Anna Kennedy: Hillingdon Manor School

 Anna and her husband prepared a feasibility report to convert a local school, which was apparently due to be demolished, into a school for autistic children and young people.
 Volunteers were also coming out to help them, including carpenters, electricians and painters.
 Anna also approached the probation service for volunteers to come and help.
 Hillingdon Manor School for autistic children opened in 1999, with only 19 pupils.
 Initially, this school had places for 14 children, later increased to 63 places by 2002.
 The funding for places by the local authority was based upon the condition that parents of autistic children select this school as a suitable place for their special children's needs.
 Anna Kennedy stood down from all school management in May 2013 leaving this to others.
 She now focuses exclusively on her charitable work.

 Online presence

 She has more than 100,000 online followers through her website including the parents of autistic children, professionals, media and those who are concerned with autism.
 She is constantly creating awareness about autism and making efforts to raise funds to continue their work.

 Kennedy is committed to inclusion and empowerment.
-A very popular part of what the charity does is offer free online legal seminars using fully qualified, practising lawyers; these workshops are generally applicable autism and indeed all disabilities, their objective being to make what in legal terms appears complicated look simple.
+Her charity offers free online legal seminars using fully qualified, practising lawyers.
+These workshops are generally applicable autism and all disabilities and their objective is to make complicated appearing legal terms look simple.